fabiomattei/uddocs/_docs/logics.md

 # Logics

-Logics are script that allows the user to update the state of the system that include:
+Logics are script that allow the user to update the state of the system that include:

 * update database
 * update session variables